-Occurs over most of Qld (extending just over the border into Northern NT) as well as inland Northern NSW and Torres Strait Islands and possibly parts of Southern New Guinea, including the Louisiade Archipelago
+Occurs over most of Qld, (extending just over the border into Northern NT) as well as inland Northern NSW and Torres Strait Islands and possibly parts of Southern New Guinea, including the Louisiade Archipelago

 Commonly found inside and around houses.

-The Dubious gecko above was found at Springfield Lakes Qld.
+The Dubious Gecko (Gehyra dubia) above was found amongst rocks at Springfield Lakes Qld.

 Like many other species of geckos, this species is able to change its colouration/pattern making them difficult to identify sometimes.

-This has a regrown tail, note that the tail tip has been damaged again and has started growing a forked tip.
+This Dubious Gecko (Gehyra dubia) has a regrown tail, note that the tail tip has been damaged again and has started growing a forked tip.

-The photo above and below were taken between Millmerran and Inglewood (Queensland)
+The photos above and below were taken at a house between Millmerran and Inglewood (Queensland)

-This Gecko is also regrowing its tail, these are extremely good climbers.
+This Dubious Gecko (Gehyra dubia) is also regrowing its tail, these are extremely good climbers.
 Notice the shape of the toes!